flodlc/http-wizard/site/docs/recipes/client-usage.md

 ### <i>✨ Client side is where http-wizard starts to shine ✨</i>

-On the client side, we need the exported `Router` type from the server and having http-wizard installed.
+On the client side, we need the exported `Router` type from the server and http-wizard installed.

-Let's instanciate our apiClient !
+Let's instantiate our apiClient!

 ```typescript title="Client instancation with axios"
 // client/apiClient.ts